mmakos/mmakos/README.md

 ### My name is Michał Makoś

-I study IT at the Faculty of Electronics and Information Technology at Warsaw University of Technology.
+I study IT at the Faculty of Electronics and Information <span style="color:red">Technology</span> at Warsaw University of Technology.

 If you want to know more about me and my work, please visit <span style="color:red">[my website](http://mmakos.pl/)</span>.